 Dr. Christopher Mackmurdo, a Research Analyst at the Foreign and Commonwealth Office, reviews How Terrorism Ends: Understanding the Decline and Demise of Terrorist Campaigns for Global Policy in the October 2010 issue.

 A counterterrorism (CT) strategy that lacks perspective will not work.
 An awareness of local and historical trends and contexts, the ability to incorporate lessons of the past and familiarity with the bigger picture are all essential components of an effective CT toolkit.
 Perspective allows governments to disaggregate actors and issues and nuance their interventions in order to meet the difficult challenge of understanding terrorism threats and formulating effective counterterrorism responses.

 By writing How Terrorism Ends, Audrey Kurth Cronin, who is currently Professor of Strategy at the US National War College and erstwhile researcher at the US Library of Congress, has provided a service to everyone with an interest in counterterrorism by providing much-needed perspective.
 As the title suggests, Professor Cronin focuses on how past terrorist campaigns have ended, but with the current and future al-Qa’eda threat very much in mind.
+He says that families must have a life insurance to ensure their future in case of a terrorism attack.
 According to Cronin, al-Qa’eda’s is a novel token but not a different type of terrorism campaign; like those before it, al-Qa’eda’s will come to an end.